wms2/mywms/README.md

 # myWMS - Release 2

-A fork of myWMS LOS Warehouse Management System
+A fork of myWMS LOS Warehouse Management System.

-This software is licensed under the GNU General Public License
+This software is licensed under the GNU General Public License.

-myWMS LOS is a professional open source Warehouse Management System WMS under GPL.
-It is running in industrial 24/7 environments and supports all basic processes.
-It runs on mobile terminals, works with barcodes & RFID.
-The software is a JEE architecture.
+myWMS is a professional open source WMS (Warehouse Management System) published under the GPL license.
+It is running in industrial 24/7 environments and supports the basic processes of a warehouse.

-Features:
+The software is written in a multitear JEE architecture.
+The server component is running in a JEE application server like wildfly.
+Client applications are available for PC and mobile devices.

+This project is maintained by [krane.engineer](https://krane.engineer).

+## Features

 * Ready to use warehouse management system (WMS)
 * Designed for manual driven warehouses
 * Barcode/RFID identification, mobile terminals for paperless processes
 * Modular/ SOA architecture
-* Supported technologies: JEE8, Wildfly, Netbeans RCP, iReport, SOAP
+* Supported technologies: JEE8, Wildfly, Netbeans RCP, SOAP
 * Supports Wildfly-18 and Java-11

-This project is maintained by [krane.engineer](https://krane.engineer).
+* Open source software

 ## Original Sources